nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 Yes!
 Here is what you will need to do:

-Assuming you would like to use port `1337` for your mix node, you need to open the new port (and close the old one):
+Assuming you would like to use port `1337` for your Mix node, you need to open the new port (and close the old one):

 ```
 sudo ufw allow 1337
 sudo ufw deny 1789
 ```

-And then edit the mix node's config.
+And then edit the Mix node's config.

 > If you want to change the port for an already running node, you need to stop the process before editing your config file.